 Check out these Veterans Day events

-If you want to celebrate Veterans Day, there are several events in the area for you to attend this weekend.
+If you want to celebrate Veterans Day, there are events in the area for you to attend on Sunday or Monday.

 Sunday